Bluenote Café

+Young initially compiled a double live album from the This Note's for You tour shortly after the tour's conclusion, as a showcase for the unreleased songs performed during the shows.
+The album was ultimately shelved in favor of a CSNY reunion album and 1989's Freedom.

+The release of Bluenote Café is seen as a tribute to bassist Rick Rosas, who died in the year prior to the release.

 Critical reception

-The album received positive reviews, and holds a score of 75 out of 100 on Metacritic, indicating "generally favourable reviews".
+The album received positive reviews and holds a score of 75 out of 100 on Metacritic, indicating "generally favourable reviews".
 Chris Gerard of PopMatters gave the album nine stars out of ten, stating: "Bluenote Café is essential Neil Young, further evidence that Young's 80s work has more value than many would expect or admit."
 Conversely, in a brief negative review, Daniel Sylvester of Exclaim! wrote that "even die-hard fans will find this as nothing more than a masochistic curiosity."
 In a three-star review, Will Hermes of Rolling Stone said that "[these] live recordings from the late Eighties illuminate and (partly) redeem one of Neil Young's stranger eras".
 In a highly positive four-and-a-half-star review, Hal Horowitz of American Songwriter wrote that "even diehard Neil Young fans may not fully appreciate this offshoot in his bulging catalog.
-But this remarkably vibrant and immediate live compilation shows that Young took this side road very seriously and it was more than just a forgettable, momentary quirk in his diverse and winding career."
+But this remarkably vibrant and immediate live compilation shows that Young took this side road very seriously and that it was more than just a forgettable, momentary quirk in his diverse and winding career."